 [Section 55 amended by No. 14 of 1996 s.
 4; No. 35 of 2003 s.
 167; No. 38 of 2005 s.
 15.]

-56. Renewals of approvals, permits and certificates
+56. Renewing approvals, permits and certificates

 (1) An application for the renewal, or where its operation is suspended the re-instatement, of an approval, a permit of a continuing nature or a certificate shall be made in writing as prescribed but need not, unless the Commission by notice in writing to the applicant so directs, contain or be accompanied by the information furnished at the time of the original application by that person in so far as that is stated to remain unaltered, but shall be supported by such further or other information as the Commission may require.